 Membership in the Public Employee Retirement System of Idaho (PERSI) is mandatory for all full-time regular staff.
 Contributions are payroll deducted.
 Employee and employer contributions are required on all earnings.
 This system requires a five-year vesting and allows transfer within the State of Idaho system.

 There are two Optional Retirement Plans (ORPs) available for instructional and administrative employees.
 These are defined contribution plans administered by either TIAA-CREF or VALIC.
 Upon hire, these employees must choose one of the ORPs to serve as their retirement carrier or they may choose to stay with PERSI if already vested in that plan.
 Contributions are made by the College and the employee.
 Investment choices are the responsibility of the employee, and the plans are portable.
-Further details on the Retirement System may be obtained from the Payroll Manager.
+Further details on the Retirement System may be obtained from the Payroll Manager or Benefits Coordinator.

 CSI provides pre-tax payroll deduction for employees who participate in certain Tax Sheltered Annuity (403B) Plans or Deferred Compensation (457) Plans.